Have You Noticed Worms in Your Pantry? You Might Have Pantry Moths!

 Also keep an eye out for small holes in packaging.
 Remember that you are pursuing the pantry moths themselves and their larvae.
 Make sure you check under the lids of jars – moths are known to lay their eggs here.
 Do not limit your removal and inspection of items to those listed in the table above.
 Larvae may be tucked into the edges of cans, on spice jars, or even on unopened packages!
 If you have pets, it is important to check their food too as it is very desirable to pantry moths.

 Dispose of all dry goods with open packaging.
 Also, discard of any boxes or bags found to have any holes in them that you did not make.
 Be very thorough as you look over these items: If you have seen even one pantry moth near a certain cupboard or inside your pantry, then – as troubling as it may be – all non-airtight packaging within the area may have been compromised by pests.

 Discard all infested foods that you find and if you find larvae on the outside of cans, wipe them down with undiluted vinegar.
 This will kill the larvae quickly.
 Dispose of infested items in your outdoor trash can.
 Do not discard of them in your kitchen trash can as this will do nothing but spread the problem!

 If you retain anything from this blog, let it be this: be thorough!

 3. Clean EVERYTHING, like you’ve never cleaned before!

 By everything, we mean absolutely everything!
 Give your pantry or dry goods storage cupboard the most thorough cleaning of our life!
 Use the following cleaning checklist:

-- Shelf liners: Pull out all of them and either wash or replace.
+- Pull out all of your shelf liners and either wash them or replace them.

 - Vacuum the shelves, paying special attention to the corners, undersides, shelf brackets, and mounting hardware.